haedal-with-knu/taebohae/README.md

 > To enhance our coding skills of Python

-Nowadays, we have hard time to get better grades and higher specs.
-As a result, we are going to forget what is really important.
+Nowadays, we have hard time to getting better grades and higher specs.
+As a result, we are going to forget what is really important. we just accumulate meaningless history which is not we want to do.